 Baby, it’s cold outside!
-As if getting tweens and teens to do things outside their rooms wasn’t already a challenge, that feeling that this time of year equals hibernation often doesn’t help your kids embrace winter activities.
-From a parent’s POV, social media posts that make it seem like families have escaped to a sunny shore or slopes holiday, or became Martha Stewart at home, can make you downright grumpy.
+As if getting kids and teens to do things outside their rooms wasn’t already a challenge, that feeling that this time of year equals hibernation often doesn’t help your kids embrace winter activities.
+From a parent’s point of view, social media posts that make it seem like families have escaped to a sunny shore or slopes holiday, or became Martha Stewart at home, can make you downright grumpy.
 Fear not!
 Here are some fun and cheap winter activities for kids and teens.

 Why families should embrace winter

 Studies have shown the long-term health and mood benefits of welcoming winter to get through the darker, colder months, and there’s a lot we can learn from Scandinavian cultures.
 Norwegians have a term called friluftsliv, which loosely translates to “the outdoor life,” meaning there’s no bad weather, just bad clothing choices, and getting outside for winter fun is simply a way of life.
 In Denmark, they adopt hygge, making things cozier with fabrics and candles to bring warmth and light to the depths of winter.
 Embracing specific mindsets and habits around winter activities can really help to make wintering something you can look forward to.

 Whether you’re looking for fun ways to spend a chilly weekend or ideas for celebrating a more extended holiday break or Family Day, getting kids out for fresh air or engaging with you at home doesn’t have to mean a champagne and caviar budget.
 Once you get everyone past the eye-rolling and grumbling, there are loads of fun, cheap winter activities to do together that help to keep your bodies moving and warm while getting in some quality family time.

 Bonus: Practice financial literacy for teens by setting a budget as a family and make a list of options.
 As you knock off your family’s winter bucket list, hang onto your receipts and track your spending as you go along.